How search-and-rescue crews found the missing Thai boys soccer team

 July 1

-The water levels fall, and the navy SEAL divers pass through an important chamber where murky floodwaters had previously cut off their efforts.
-They use a methodical technique, moving along with a rope line and extra oxygen tanks.
+The water levels fall, and the navy SEAL divers pass through a chamber where murky floodwaters had previously cut off their efforts.
+They use a methodical technique, moving along with a rope line and extra oxygen tanks, and manage to enlarge the passageway.

 July 2

-The boys and their coach are found alive.
-The governor says teams will send doctors and food to help.
+The boys and their coach are found alive, clustered on the floor of the cave in their uniforms.
+The governor says crews will send doctors and food to help.
 But more water will need to be pumped out of the caves before the soccer team can be rescued.

 "We found them safe.
 But the operation isn't over," the governor says.